alces/essentia-et-accidentia/articles/drafts/compile_python_with_pip.md

 pip install ansible
 ```

-But if you want to install some package having binary dependencies into a virtual environment, you still have to install the libraries it's depend on system-wide (e.g., `pip install pycrypto` will succeed only if you've **gmp-devel** RPM installed.)
+But if you want to install some package having binary dependencies into a virtual environment, you still have to install the libraries they depend on system-wide (e.g., `pip install pycrypto` will succeed only if you've **gmp-devel** RPM installed.)

 The last thing I want to add is that Ansible has [pip module](http://docs.ansible.com/ansible/pip_module.html), which already knows how to install Python packages into virtual environments, even how to automatically create virtual environments in a case they don't exist, but it doesn't support binding the target environment to some non-default Python installation (they said this feature would be implemented in 2.0.0 release of Ansible.)
 Nothing is perfect in the world!